Spotas/Ai-rewrite/README.md

 2.  **Type Your Soon-to-be-Glorious Words ⌨️:** Write something.
 Anything!
 Pour your heart out, or just type "the quick brown fox jumps over the lazy dog".
 3.  **Highlight the Chosen Ones ✨:** Select the text you want to transform using your mouse or keyboard.
 4.  **Invoke the Menu!
 Right-Click Pow! 🖱️💥:** Right-click directly *on the selected text*.
 5.  **Behold!
-The Menu! 🤩:** Hover over the "**Rewrite with AI**" option in the context menu that pops up.
+The Menu! 🤩:** Hover over the "**✨ Rewrite with AI**" option in the context menu that pops up.
-6.  **Pick Your Poison...
-Uh, Personality 🎭:** Choose one of the available modes from the sub-menu (Humanize, Professional, Cheeky, Composer, etc.).
+6.  **Pick Your Mode 🎭:** Choose one of the 17 available modes from the sub-menu (Humanize, Professional, Creative, Technical, etc.).
-7.  **Patience, Grasshopper... 🌱:** A little notification might pop up saying it's working.
-The extension sends your text and the chosen mode off to the Gemini AI via the interwebs.
-This might take a second or two depending on the AI, the complexity, and whether your internet connection is powered by hamsters. 🐹
+7.  **Patience, Grasshopper... 🌱:** A sleek notification will appear showing the progress.
+The extension sends your text and chosen mode to the selected Gemini AI model.
+Response time depends on text complexity and your selected AI model. 🐹
 8.  **Witness the Transformation! 🪄:** If the AI gods smile upon you, the selected text will be **replaced** with the rewritten version! 🎉

 ---

-## 🎭 Modes Explained (Choose Your Weapon Wisely) 🎭

-*   **`Humanize (Make Natural)`:** Sound Less Like a Robot 🤖➡️🧑‍🎨
-    *   *Use when:* Your writing is stiff, overly formal, or just plain boring.
-Aims for a conversational, natural flow.
-*   **`Correct Grammar Only`:** Your Personal Grammar Nazi (but nicer?) 🧐
-    *   *Use when:* You just want spelling and grammar fixed without changing the meaning or tone much.
-It *tries* to only fix errors.
-*   **`Professional Tone`:** Put on Your Business Pants 👔
-    *   *Use when:* You need to sound formal, respectable, and like you know buzzwords.
-Good for work emails, reports (maybe?). *Tries* not to write the whole email for you unless the original text implied it.
-*   **`Polite Tone`:** For When You Need to Grovel (Nicely) 🙏
-    *   *Use when:* Your text sounds a bit harsh or demanding.
-This softens the language and adds courteous phrasing.
-Good for customer service replies or asking for favors.
-*   **`Cheeky (with Mistake)`:** Sassy Mode: ENGAGE! 😏 (Now with *Intentional* Oopsies!)
-    *   *Use when:* You want a playful, slightly sarcastic, or witty tone.
-As a bonus (?) it *tries* to sneak in **one** common grammatical error (your/you're, its/it's etc.) for extra authenticity?
-Or just chaos? 🤪
-*   **`Newby Tone`:** Sound Adorably Clueless 🥰
-    *   *Use when:* You want to sound like a beginner – maybe a bit simplistic, overly enthusiastic, or slightly awkward.
-Good for... roleplaying?
-Making complex topics sound simple?
-You tell me.
-*   **`Compose (from instruction)`:** Your Ghostwriter Genie 🧞
-    *   *Use when:* You don't want to *rewrite* existing text, but generate *new* text based on a short instruction.
-    *   *How:* Type your instruction (e.g., `write short email asking for project update`, `brainstorm blog post titles about cats`, `reply politely to this complaint`) into the text box, **select the instruction text**, right-click, and choose "Compose".
-The instruction will be replaced by the AI's generated content.
+## ⚙️ Advanced Features

+### 🎨 Custom Modes
+Create your own rewriting styles:
+1. Go to Settings → Custom tab
+2. Enter a name and detailed prompt
+3. Save and use it like any built-in mode
+4. Export/import custom modes between devices

+### 📊 Usage Analytics
+Track your writing improvements:
+- Total rewrites performed
+- Characters processed
+- Most-used modes
+- Usage timeline

+### 🛡️ Smart Protection
+- **Rate Limiting**: Prevents API overuse
+- **Text Length Limits**: Configurable maximum text size
+- **Error Recovery**: Automatic retries with exponential backoff
+- **Safety Filters**: Content moderation built-in

+### 🔧 Advanced Settings
+- **Multiple AI Models**: Choose between Gemini 1.5 Flash, Pro, or 2.0
+- **Dark Mode**: Beautiful dark interface
+- **Keyboard Shortcuts**: Customizable hotkeys
+- **Undo History**: Keep track of recent changes
+- **Settings Backup**: Export/import all configurations

 ---

+## 🎯 Perfect For

+- **Content Creators** - Adapt tone for different audiences
+- **Business Professionals** - Polish emails and documents
+- **Students** - Improve academic writing
+- **Customer Service** - Craft appropriate responses
+- **Social Media Managers** - Match brand voice
+- **Non-native Speakers** - Enhance English fluency
+- **Marketers** - Create compelling copy
+- **Technical Writers** - Clarify complex concepts

+---

+## 🎭 Detailed Mode Guide (Choose Your Weapon Wisely) 🎭

+### Core Writing Modes

+*   **📝 `Humanize`:** Make text sound natural and conversational 🤖➡️🧑‍🎨
+    *   *Perfect for:* Robot-like content, stiff writing, overly formal text that needs a conversational flow.

+*   **✅ `Grammar Fix`:** Your personal proofreader 🧐
+    *   *Perfect for:* Quick error correction without changing tone or meaning.
+Focuses purely on spelling and grammar.

+*   **👔 `Professional`:** Business-appropriate formal tone �
+    *   *Perfect for:* Work emails, reports, official documents, presentations, and corporate communication.

+*   **🙏 `Polite`:** Courteous and respectful language
+    *   *Perfect for:* Customer service, delicate situations, requests, and when you need to sound diplomatic.

+### Personality & Tone Modes

+*   **😊 `Casual`:** Friendly, informal conversation
+    *   *Perfect for:* Social media posts, casual emails, friendly messages, and relaxed communication.

+*   **💪 `Confident`:** Assertive and decisive language
+    *   *Perfect for:* Presentations, negotiations, leadership communication, and when you need to sound authoritative.

+*   **❤️ `Empathetic`:** Understanding and caring tone
+    *   *Perfect for:* Support messages, sensitive topics, consoling someone, and emotional communication.

+*   **😏 `Cheeky`:** Playful and slightly sarcastic
+    *   *Perfect for:* Social media content, casual writing, humor, and when you want to add personality.

+### Content Optimization Modes

+*   **🎯 `Persuasive`:** Compelling and convincing language
+    *   *Perfect for:* Sales copy, proposals, arguments, marketing content, and calls-to-action.

+*   **⚡ `Concise`:** Clear and to-the-point
+    *   *Perfect for:* Headlines, summaries, tweets, bullet points, and when brevity matters.

+*   **📚 `Detailed`:** Comprehensive and thorough
+    *   *Perfect for:* Explanations, tutorials, guides, documentation, and in-depth content.

+*   **🎨 `Creative`:** Engaging and imaginative
+    *   *Perfect for:* Marketing copy, storytelling, creative writing, and content that needs flair.

+### Specialized Modes

+*   **🔬 `Technical`:** Precise and specification-focused
+    *   *Perfect for:* Documentation, instructions, technical writing, and professional specifications.

+*   **🎓 `Beginner-Friendly`:** Simple and accessible language
+    *   *Perfect for:* Educational content, how-to guides, explaining complex topics simply.

+*   **✍️ `Composer`:** Generate content from instructions 🧞
+    *   *Perfect for:* Creating new text from prompts.
+Type your instruction (e.g., "write email asking for project update"), select it, and choose Composer to generate fresh content.

+*   **🌍 `Translate`:** Convert to English or improve clarity
+    *   *Perfect for:* International content, non-native English text, and improving readability.

+*   **📄 `Summarize`:** Extract key points concisely
+    *   *Perfect for:* Long documents, research papers, articles, and when you need the main points.

+---

 ## 🤔 Troubleshooting (When Things Go Sideways) 🤔

-Yeah, sometimes technology just says "NOPE". 🙅‍♂️ Here's a quick guide:
+Yeah, sometimes technology just says "NOPE". 🙅‍♂️ Here's a comprehensive guide:

+### Common Issues

-*   **😭 It's Not Working AT ALL!**
+**😭 It's Not Working AT ALL!**
 *   **API Key:** Did you *actually* save your API key correctly in the options?
 Is it the *right* key?
 Double-check!
-    *   **Reload Extension:** Go to `chrome://extensions` and click the little refresh icon 🔄 on the AI Rewriter card.
+*   **Reload Extension:** Go to `chrome://extensions` and click the little refresh icon 🔄 on the AI Text Rewriter Pro card.
 Sometimes extensions get sleepy.
 *   **Reload Page:** Try refreshing the webpage (F5) you're trying to use it on.
-    *   **Check Console (Background):** Go to `chrome://extensions`, find the AI Rewriter card, and click the "**Service worker**" link.
+*   **Check Console (Background):** Go to `chrome://extensions`, find the AI Text Rewriter Pro card, and click the "**Service worker**" link.
 Look for **RED ERROR MESSAGES** in the console window that pops up *after* you try to use the extension.
 Copy/paste these if you need help!
 *   **Check Console (Page):** On the webpage where it's failing, right-click anywhere, select "Inspect", and go to the "Console" tab.
 Try using the extension again.
 Any **RED ERRORS** there?

+**"API Key not working"**
+- Verify key is correctly copied from Google AI Studio
+- Check if your Google account has API access enabled
+- Test connection in Settings → General → Test API Key

-*   **🚫 Error: `Cannot access chrome:// URL`**
+**🚫 Error: `Cannot access chrome:// URL`**
 *   You're trying to use the extension on a Chrome settings page (like `chrome://extensions`).
 For security reasons, Chrome blocks extensions from messing with these pages.
 Use it on a regular `http://` or `https://` website.

+**"Cannot rewrite on this page"**
+- Extension only works on regular websites (http/https)
+- Won't work on Chrome internal pages (chrome://)
+- Ensure you're in an editable text field

+**"Text not replacing"**
+- Click in the text field before selecting text
+- Try refreshing the page and attempting again
+- Check browser console for detailed error messages

-*   **✨ Weird Output (Options, Asterisks `*`, Emails when you didn't ask?)**
+**✨ Weird Output (Options, Asterisks `*`, Emails when you didn't ask?)**
 *   The AI can be a bit... creative.
 We've tried to tell it *very sternly* in the prompts to JUST give the rewritten text and nothing else (no markdown like `*emphasis*`, no "Option 1:", etc.).
 *   If you still get weird formatting or unexpected content (like a full email for "Professional Tone"), the AI might be ignoring instructions.
 We added some cleanup code, but it's not perfect.
 Prompt engineering is hard! 🤷‍♂️

-*   **🚦 Error: `Content blocked by API...`**
+**🚦 Error: `Content blocked by API...`**
 *   The AI's safety filters might have flagged your original text or the requested rewrite (especially possible with "Cheeky").
 Try rephrasing your original text or using a different mode.

+**"Too many requests"**
+- Built-in rate limiting prevents API overuse
+- Wait 60 seconds and try again
+- Consider upgrading your Google AI Studio plan for higher limits

-*   **📉 API Errors (4xx/5xx Status)**
+**📉 API Errors (4xx/5xx Status)**
-    *   `400 Bad Request`: Often means the model name (`gemini-2.0-flash-lite`) is wrong or the request format is broken.
-(Shouldn't happen with this code, but maybe Google changed something?).
+*   `400 Bad Request`: Often means the model name is wrong or the request format is broken.
+Try switching AI models in settings.
 *   `401 Unauthorized` / `403 Forbidden`: Almost always an **API Key problem**.
 Is it correct?
 Is it enabled?
 Does your Google Cloud project have the API enabled?
 *   `404 Not Found`: The API endpoint URL might be wrong.
 *   `429 Too Many Requests`: You might be hitting rate limits on the free tier.
 Slow down!
 *   `500 Internal Server Error`: Google's servers are having a hiccup.
 Try again later. ☕

+### Getting Help
+1. Check the browser console (F12) for detailed error messages
+2. Test your API connection in the settings
+3. Try different AI models if one isn't working
+4. Report issues with specific error messages

+---

+## 🔐 Privacy & Security

+- **Your API Key**: Stored locally in your browser, never shared
+- **Your Text**: Sent directly to Google's servers, not stored by us
+- **Usage Data**: Optional analytics stored locally only
+- **No External Tracking**: No third-party analytics or tracking
+- **Open Source**: Inspect the code to verify privacy practices

+---

+## 📈 Performance Tips

+1. **Choose the Right Model**:
+   - Gemini 1.5 Flash: Fastest, most cost-effective
+   - Gemini 1.5 Pro: More capable, better for complex tasks
+   - Gemini 2.0 Flash: Latest features, experimental

+2. **Optimize Text Length**:
+   - Keep selections under 2000 characters for best speed
+   - Break long documents into smaller sections
+   - Use concise mode for lengthy content

+3. **Use Custom Modes**:
+   - Create specific prompts for recurring tasks
+   - More targeted results than generic modes
+   - Save time with personalized workflows

+---

+## 🔮 Future Roadmap

+- 🌐 **Multi-language Support** - Rewrite in different languages
+- 🔊 **Voice Input** - Dictate text for rewriting
+- 📱 **Mobile Support** - Browser extension for mobile
+- 🤖 **AI Model Comparison** - Side-by-side results
+- 📝 **Template Library** - Pre-made prompts for common tasks
+- 🔗 **Integration APIs** - Connect with other writing tools
+- 📊 **Advanced Analytics** - Writing improvement insights

 ---